atteks-za/athenkosi-portfolio/End-to-End CI/CD Pipeline for Node.js CRUD Application/PROJECT_ACCOMPLISHMENT.md

-what kind of file this should it be:# ✅ Project Accomplishment

-## End-to-End CI/CD Pipeline for Node.js CRUD Application

----

 ## 🏁 Summary

 I successfully accomplished an **end-to-end CI/CD pipeline** for a Node.js CRUD application, automating the complete journey from code commit to production deployment.
 This project reflects real-world DevOps practices, integrating CI, quality gates, containerization, and cloud deployment into a single automated workflow.